 Core Requirements (for all students in the Class of 2017 and subsequent years): Those who complete Humanities 103 will receive credit for one Learning Objective 1 course and one Learning Objective 3 course.
 Those who complete Humanities 104 will receive credit for one Learning Objective 2 course and one Learning Objective 3 course as well as a Foundational Writing Intensive course.
 It is expected that students who complete Humanities 203 (a new course to be offered first in fall 2014) will receive credit for one Learning Objective 1 course and one Learning Objective 4 course.

+Core Requirements (applies only to the Class of 2016 and earlier): Those who complete the entire humanities sequence receive credit for four core college course requirements: philosophy/religion, History 100, art/music, and English 101, and satisfy one of the two courses requirement for writing-intensive courses.
+Students who complete only two humanities courses receive one writing-intensive course credit.
 Those who complete only part of the humanities sequence receive one elective credit for each course completed, and they must fulfill all college requirements in the usual way.
-Students who complete only two humanities courses receive one writing-intensive course credit.
 For students who complete the humanities sequence and go on to major in English, art, or history, the equivalent of one full course (four semester hours) is considered part of the major field, and three courses (twelve hours) count as work done outside the major.